 The fastest fish in the ocean, Sailfish can reach speeds of 68 miles per hour (110 km/h).
 These powerful beasts can grow to more than 10 feet (3m) and weigh up to 220 lb (100 kg).
-Their population is considered stable.
+Their meat is fairly tough and not widely eaten.
+One of the secrets of the sailfish's speed lies in its musculature.
+It has huge amounts of white muscle, great for acceleration but not stamina.
 Sailfish like to eat other smaller fish and squid.
 Their large size and spirited fight make them a favorite among trophy fishers.
 Sailfish prefer the warm waters of both the Atlantic and Pacific oceans.
 They get their name from their spectacular dorsal fin that stretches nearly the length of their body and is much higher than their bodies are thick.
 Sailfish are believed to live up to 10 years.
 Sailfish are fairly abundant throughout their range, and their population is considered stable.

 Sailfish Istiophorus Platypterus